lekhrajdinkar/solution-engineer/01_aws/03_database/01_RDS.md

 -  **metric**: conn count, cpu utilization, read traffic, etc --> CW alarm --> trigger ASG in/out
 - or, manually edit and create read replication.
 - each Read Replicas add **new endpoints URL**, with their own DNS name :point_left:
+  - use case:
-  - use case: analytics application
+    - analytics application
+    - can run `Dashboard`, `Analytics` on read replicas.

 #### **Underlying Storage**
 - define